A nutritional deficiency or toxic substance is sometimes the cause of optic neuropathy.

 An optic neuropathy that is caused by a nutritional deficiency (especially of vitamins B1 and B12 or folate [folic acid; see also Overview of Vitamins Overview of Vitamins Vitamins are a vital part of a healthy diet.
 The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
-A safe... read more ]), is called nutritional optic neuropathy.
-Alcoholics and people who have had bariatric (weight-loss) surgery and those with alcohol use disorder Alcohol-related disorders Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+A safe... read more ]) is called nutritional optic neuropathy.
+People who have had bariatric (weight-loss) surgery and those with alcohol use disorder Alcohol-related disorders Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more are particularly susceptible to nutritional optic neuropathies.
+Genetics and personal characteristics may... read more are particularly susceptible to nutritional optic neuropathy.
 The actual cause is probably undernutrition rather than a toxic effect of alcohol.

-Rarely, toxic optic neuropathy is caused by drugs (such as chloramphenicol, isoniazid, ethambutol, and digoxin) or toxins such as lead, ethylene glycol (antifreeze), or methanol (wood alcohol or methyl alcohol).
+Rarely, optic neuropathy is caused by drugs (such as chloramphenicol, isoniazid, ethambutol, and digoxin) or toxins such as lead, ethylene glycol (antifreeze), or methanol (wood alcohol or methyl alcohol).
 When caused by a substance, drug, or toxin, the disorder is called toxic optic neuropathy.

-In people with nutritional or toxic optic neuropathies, vision deteriorates gradually over days to weeks.
+In people with nutritional or toxic optic neuropathies, vision usually deteriorates gradually over days to weeks.
 A blind spot may develop and gradually enlarge, usually involving the center of vision.
 It may not be noticed at first.
-Color vision may be affected more severely than the loss of visual acuity (visual resolution).
+Color vision may be affected more severely than the loss of visual acuity (sharpness of vision).
 Both eyes are usually affected.

 Ethylene glycol and particularly methanol poisoning can cause sudden, complete loss of vision.
 Both substances can cause other serious symptoms such as coma, difficulty breathing, vomiting, and abdominal pain.